El Paso, TX

 The front entrance

-My first visit to the Mesa Street location after a number of years was done with hope that some of my favorites would still be as good as in the past, but it came after some hesitancy because of some very mixed experiences I have had on previous visits.
+My first visit to the Mesa Street location in the past few years was done with hope that some of my favorites would still be as good as in the past, but it came after some hesitancy because of some very mixed experiences I have had on previous visits.
 Dishes I counted on the most, such as the fried fish, were generally very good but this was not the case if they had been sitting for too long before they were served.
 My sense is that Luby’s has now corrected many of the factors that led to inconsistencies in the food, but I was aware of some of the factors that led to the mass closures of Luby’s restaurants and I think it was largely because of the food.

 The serving line